GetStream/stream-firebase-extensions/auth-chat/README.md

 **Author**: Stream (**[https://getstream.io/](https://getstream.io/)**)

-**Description**: Synchronize your Firebase Auth user records with Stream Chat and authenticate with Stream Chat using Firebase.
+**Description**: Synchronize your Firebase Authentication user records with Stream Chat and authenticate with Stream Chat using Firebase.

 **Details**: Use this extension to securely generate Stream Chat user tokens using Firebase Authentication.